 SOAR is a place where survivors can use their voices to help end domestic violence.
-To inquire about joining SOAR, fill out our Contact Us form, or contact Shannon Cordeiro, SOAR Coordinator, directly at 401-467-9940 or [email protected].
+To inquire about joining SOAR, please fill out our Contact Us form or contact Claire Day DeHaven, SOAR coordinator, at firstname.lastname@example.org.

 Through SOAR, survivors come together to learn, grow, and support one another.
 As a task force of the Rhode Island Coalition Against Domestic Violence, SOAR members work collaboratively to protect victims and their children, hold abusers accountable, and build a safer world.